 Whether you’re planning your first trip or looking for a tent to see you through your Gold level expedition use our Complete Guide to Buying a Tent to break down a few key concepts to better inform your decision.

-Click this link to view all of our Tents and Shelter options.
+Click this link to view all of our Tents, Bivys & Camping Shelter options.

-On the flipside cook times can be affected by windy conditions.
+On the flipside cooking times can be affected by altitude and conditions.
 Where possible, it’s best to site your cooking area in as sheltered a spot as possible.
-For those venturing into higher climes it’s worth noting their performance can be subject to pressure variations and colder temps.
+For those venturing into higher altitudes, it’s worth noting output can be subject to pressure variations and colder temps.

-Click this link to view all of our Single Burner options.
+Click this link to view all of our Camping Stove options.

-These give you a burner and stand but with an integrated ‘all in one’ cook set.
-One main advantage of this is to enclose the flame which shields it from the elements.
-This gives you a more efficient burner which increases boil times and increases fuel efficiency.
-These are ideal for boiling soups and hot drinks – ideal for fast moving trips.
-On the flipside they can require specific fuel canisters and offer little choice on the accompanying cooking set with limits placed in the volumes that can be heated.
+These give you an all in one integrated stove and cookware system.
+The main advantage is to enclose the flame which shields it from the elements.
+This gives you a more efficient burner for faster boil times and increased fuel efficiency.
+These are perfect for boiling soups and hot drinks – ideal for fast moving trips.
+On the flipside they can offer less choice on the accompanying cooking set with limits placed in the volumes that can be heated.

-Click this link to view all of our Cooking System options.
+Click this link to view all of our Integrated Cooking System options.

 Think about group size and pack weight when choosing your kitchen set.
 Most cooking sets are built with a nesting design to take up less pack space and most give you a dual function in their design.
 For those that don't it's a good idea to spread the load between the group.

-Click this link to view all of our Cookware options.
+Click this link to view all of our Camping Cookware options.

 A staple for any hiker the compass can be your way out of a tricky situation.
 The route may be well marked but having a compass (and knowing how to use it) gives you a back-up - especially when poor weather lowers visibility.